terrastruct/d2/d2js/js/README.md

 - `pad`: Pixels padded around the rendered diagram [default: 100]
 - `scale`: Scale the output.
 E.g., 0.5 to halve the default size.
 The default will render SVG's that will fit to screen.
 Setting to 1 turns off SVG fitting to screen.
 - `forceAppendix`: Adds an appendix for tooltips and links [default: false]
+- `target`: Target board to render.
+Pass an empty string to target root board.
+If target ends with '*', it will be rendered with all of its scenarios, steps, and layers.
+Otherwise, only the target board will be rendered.
+E.g. --target='' to render root board only or --target='layers.x.*' to render layer 'x' with all of its children.
+- `animateInterval`: If given, multiple boards are packaged as 1 SVG which transitions through each board at the interval (in milliseconds).
+- `salt`: Add a salt value to ensure the output uses unique IDs.
+This is useful when generating multiple identical diagrams to be included in the same HTML doc, so that duplicate IDs do not cause invalid HTML.
+The salt value is a string that will be appended to IDs in the output.
+- `noXMLTag`: Omit XML tag `(<?xml ...?>)` from output SVG files.
+Useful when generating SVGs for direct HTML embedding.

 ### `CompileResult`